Crrina/TicTacToe-Game/README.md

 # TicTacToe-Game
 TicTacToe Game in Java using JavaFX.
 To start the game go to the file TicTacToeApp which contains the main method and run it.
+Requires Maven.
 Here is the video of the game: